kereza/puppet2.0/README.md

 # puppet2.0
-More advanced manifests which we have built in PP for personal usage
+More advanced manifests which we have built in PP for personal usage (to be uploaded soon)